Engagement Party Planning Basics

 While of course it's fine for the décor and details to reflect your wedding colors and theme, like your invites, don't feel like you have to rush to choose them just so your engagement party can match.
 You might even consider picking a style and theme that are completely different from your wedding day to mix things up.
 If you're planning a formal ballroom wedding, go for a laid-back backyard party with vibrant colors and an outdoor setting to celebrate your engagement.
 Just a few small arrangements from your local florist can dress up any space (and it's a great way to try out a potential florist for the wedding).
 However, the real trick is not to upstage the wedding.
 So if you're envisioning a casual beach wedding with simple décor, a fancy cocktail party at a swanky hotel with over-the-top centerpieces might make that beach bash feel like a bit of a letdown.

 What to Wear

 Your wardrobe will depend on the setting of the party.
-Aside from the obvious (don't wear a long, beaded evening gown to a casual backyard bash), keep it simple enough that you don't outdo your wedding day look, but special enough that you'll stand out.
-A sundress will work for an outdoor affair, or for a fancier fete, a cocktail dress is a safe bet.
-And what should your freshly minted francé wear?
-While he doesn't have to wear a suit and tie (and certainly not a tux)—unless the venue calls for it—he should get as dressed up as you do.
-And if you have a specific dress code for your guests, make a note of it on the invitation.
+For brides-to-be, aside from the obvious (don’t wear an evening gown to a backyard barbecue), keep it simple enough that you don’t outdo your wedding look, but special enough that you still stand out.
+As for the grooms, while you don’t have to wear a suit and tie or a tux, you should match your partner in formality.
+And if you have a specific dress code for guests, make a note of it on the invitation.